WICG/file-system-access/EXPLAINER.md

 request.onsuccess = function(e) {
     let ref = e.result;

+    // Permissions for the handle may have expired while the handle was stored
+    // in IndexedDB.
+Before it is safe to use the handle we should request at
+    // least read access to the handle again. if (await ref.requestPermission() != 'granted') {
+      // No longer allowed to access the handle. return;
+    }

     // Rejects if file is no longer readable, either because it doesn't exist
     // anymore or because the website no longer has permission to read it. let file = await ref.file();